Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

 Events in the remaining dark matter search dataset predominantly originate from environmental $\gamma$ and $\beta$ radiations.
 Sources include radioactive contaminants internal to the crystals or on their surfaces, external detector components, and cosmogenic activation~\cite{cosinebg2}.
-In order to understand this, the background spectrum for each individual crystal is modeled using computer simulations based on the Geant4 toolkit~\cite{Agostinelli:2002hh}.
-Multiple-hit events with measured energies between 1 and 3,000\,keV and single-hit events between 6 and 3,000\,keV are used in the modeling.
-Single-hit events with energies below 6\,keV are excluded in the modeling to avoid a bias against dark matter signal events.
-Details of the procedure used for the background modeling are provided elsewhere~\cite{cosinebg2} (see also Fig.A~\ref{fig:background}).
+In order to understand these events, the background spectrum for each individual crystal is modeled using computer simulations based on the Geant4 toolkit~\cite{Agostinelli:2002hh}.

+Events are classified according to their energy: 1--70\,keVee are low energy and 70--3000\,keVee are high energy.
+The single-hit and multiple-hit data are separated in the background modeling of the NaI(Tl) crystals.
+To understand the background spectra, Geant4-based simulation events are generated and recorded in a format that matches that of the COSINE-100 data acquisition system.
+Energy resolutions and selection efficiencies for each crystal are applied.
+The fraction of each background component is determined from a simultaneous fit to the four measured distributions.
+For the single-hit events, only 6--3000\,keVee events are used to avoid a bias of the WIMP signal in the ROI.
+Details of the background modeling for the dataset are described elsewhere~\cite{cosinebg2}.

+The background components are divided into four categories: internal contamination, surface contamination, external sources and cosmogenic activation.
+The $^{238}$U, $^{232}$Th, $^{40}$K, and $^{210}$Pb contaminations in the crystal constitute the internal background.
+The $^{210}$Pb contaminations on the crystal surface and adjacent materials are the surface component.
+Backgrounds from $^{238}$U, $^{232}$Th and $^{40}$K in the PMTs, liquid scintillator, and the shield materials constitute the external sources.
+In order to estimate contributions from cosmogenic activation, we use a time-dependent analysis that takes into account the cosmic-ray exposure time on the ground and the cooling time in the underground laboratory of each individual crystal~\cite{deSouza:2019hpk}.

+The most dominant background components in the ROI are generated by internal radionuclide contamination and by cosmogenic activation.
+This includes $^{210}$Pb and $^{40}$K internal contaminants, and $^{210}$Pb surface contamination.
+The contribution to the ROI from cosmogenic activation is mostly due to $^3$H with some additional contributions from $^{113}$Sn and $^{109}$Cd.
+Background modeling was performed independently for each individual crystal, and Fig.~\ref{fig:background} shows the accumulated result of the model fit to data and the systematic uncertainties.